mynomoto/github-client/README.md

 events so you could not only restore the whole state but also replay events and seeing the updated app.

-The `benefactor.*` namespaces will be extracted to a library after they are stable enough.
-I don't want to write those again.

 Some inspiration for this project comes from [re-frame][re-frame].
 The re-frame authors mention Hoplon as an inspiration for re-frame itself so this tries to makes it a full circle with re-frame ideas flowing back to Hoplon projects.